History

 Argentina, Australia, Brazil, Canada, China, Denmark, European Commission, France, Germany, Japan, Korea, Luxembourg, Russia, Saudi Arabia, United Kingdom and United States.

-The Hub has five Vice Chairs – Canada, China, the European Commission, Korea, and the United States – nominated and appointed by the Steering Committee to support the Chair and provide overall leadership between Steering Committee meetings.
+The Chair is appointed by the Steering Committee to set the direction for the Hub and guide its substantive work.
+The Hub has two Vice Chairs – China and the United States – nominated and appointed by the Steering Committee to support the Chair and provide overall leadership between Steering Committee meetings.

 Hub Members are supported by a small, dedicated Secretariat.